postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/v2/installation.md

 ## Extension

-The extension can be installed from our Ubuntu `apt` repository or, if you're using a different distribution or operating system, from source.
+The extension can be installed by compiling it from source, or from our Ubuntu repository, if you're using Ubuntu 22.04.

 ### macOS